HawkdotDev/Hoppr/README.md

-# hoppr
+# Hoppr

-**The fast lane to your favorite projects.**
-Save, open, and switch between codebases from anywhere in your terminal.
+**The fast lane to your favorite projects.** Save, open, and switch between codebases from anywhere in your terminal.

-## What is hoppr?
+## What is Hoppr?

-`hoppr` is a minimalist command-line tool that lets you save and open your favorite projects — from anywhere.
+`Hoppr` is a minimalist command-line tool that lets you save and open your favorite projects — from anywhere.
 No more digging through folders or copying paths.
 Just **hop** to your code.

 Perfect for developers who work across multiple repos, microservices, or side projects and want speed without the clutter.